Skip to content

 The mission of the Academy is to promote high-quality eye care for all Minnesotans.

-Check out the MAEPS' wide variety of continuing medical educational, training, social and advocacy programs.
+Check out the wide variety of continuing medical educational, training, social, and advocacy programs hosted by the MAEPS.

 Advocacy